ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    quota-units = sf-integer
 ~~~

-where `quota-units` is a non-negative sf-integer.
+where `quota-units` is a non-negative Integer.

 The `service-limit` SHOULD match the maximum number of acceptable requests.